Welcome readers! In this blog, we will cover how to run a mastermind:

 According to Hill, when a group of people come together with “a definite purpose” (such as growing a business) and “a positive mental attitude,” they constitute “an unbeatable force.”

-To put this to modern day language, a mastermind is a group of people who know what you’re up to, respect you, offer you feedback/advice, and call you out on your bullshit, You can depend on these people and you meet regularly to discuss your projects.
+To put this to modern-day language, a mastermind is a group of people who know what you’re up to, respect you, offer you feedback/advice, and call you out on your bullshit.
+You can depend on these people and you meet regularly to discuss your projects.
+I believe there is tremendous power in this type of community for generating collective success, and that is the reason why I choose to run a mastermind.

 While structures vary, a good mastermind group will include regular meetings in which people support one another through brainstorming, giving advice, challenging one another and checking in on each person’s progress toward their goal.